vpodolyan/farx-creator/README.md

 # farx-creator
-This tool allows to create Fiddler auto-response rules massively based on files in certain directory
+This tool creates Fiddler auto-response rules massively based on files in certain directory